Modeling and solving the multimodal car- and ride-sharing problem: Related work

 \section{Related work}

-Recently, car- and ride-sharing have received considerable attention, and several variants of the problem have been studied.
+Recently, car- and ride-sharing have received considerable attention, and several variants of the problem have been studied. \citet{MOURAD2019323} provide a thorough overview on models and algorithms for optimizing shared mobility.
 In the following section, we review closely related problems, including car-sharing, ride-sharing, and the vehicle scheduling problem focusing on column generation based approaches.